Today's Bible Reading: Luke 13

 When I think of Luke 13, I think of a chapter filled with emotion.
 One can hear the pathos in Jesus' voice as he teaches about repentance and fruitfulness.
 How did Jesus feel when people were humiliated, or when people delighted in evil?
 Does he not hope that some among his listeners will catch on when he talks about the kingdom as mustard seed and yeast?
 Is that sorrow we hear in his voice as he describes the narrow door?
 Despite the need to answer Herod's emissaries, the sorrow crescendos to an unmistakable forte as Jesus weeps over Jerusalem.

 What things fill you with emotion?
 When have you been deeply sorrowful about a spiritual matter?
 How would you describe your attitude toward those around you who are lost?
-Do you worry about the fruitfulness of other Christians?
-Do you worry about the lack of effectiveness of the church?
+Are you concerned about the fruitfulness of other Christians?
+Do you pray about the lack of effectiveness of the church?
 What personal applications could you make from our reading or from this chapter?